FairNAS: Rethinking Evaluation Fairness of Weight Sharing Neural Architecture Search: Conclusion

 \section{Conclusion}

 In this work, we scrutinize the weight-sharing neural architecture search with a fairness perspective.
 Observing that unfairness inevitably incurs a severely biased evaluation of one-shot model performance, we propose two degrees of fairness enhancement, where \emph{Strict Fairness} (SF) works best.
 Our supernet trained under SF then acts as a performance evaluator.
 In principle, the fair supernet can be incorporated in any search pipeline that requires an evaluator.
 To demonstrate its effectiveness, we adopt a multi-objective evolutionary backend.
-After searching proxylessly on ImageNet at a cost of 12 GPU days, we harvest three state-of-the-art models of different magnitudes nearby \textit{Pareto Optimality}.
-Future works remain as to study fairness in more complex search spaces, e.g., full of dense connections, and to design a fair approach to learn a robust prior for those without an explicit predictor like DARTS.
+After searching proxylessly on ImageNet for 12 GPU days, we harvest three state-of-the-art models of different magnitudes nearby \textit{Pareto Optimality}.
+Future works remain as to study fairness under heterogenous search spaces and to improve the evaluation performance of the supernet.